Russian rights chief urges Putin to veto protest law

-MOSCOW (Reuters) - The Kremlin’s human rights adviser said on Wednesday he will urge Russian President Vladimir Putin to veto a bill to increase fines for protesters deemed to have broken the law, unless it is rewritten.
+MOSCOW (Reuters) - The Kremlin’s human rights adviser said on Wednesday he will urge Russian President Vladimir Putin to veto a bill to increase fines for protesters deemed to have broken the law.

 The bill has been proposed by the dominant United Russia party to try to suppress protests against Putin’s rule.